nithishkgnani/nithishkgnani.github.io/content/project/WIP.md

 <!-- {{< figure src="/img/tcps/TCPS_robot_motion.gif" caption="Eliminating vibrations and jerky motion" >}} -->

-A demonstration of teleoperation of the UR3 robotic arm by a human operator using the Geomagic Touch haptic device:

-* Video feedback provided for inspecting the writing process
-* A sense of floor touch would enhance and improve the experience

-{{< youtube id="JoljHneluBo" >}}

-## Force feedback - operating boundaries and floor touch
+### Force feedback - operating boundaries and floor touch

 Applying force feedback to indicate breach of operating boundary and floor touch.
 This lead to easier and safer teleoperation of the robot for the writing task.